MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 Azure Firewall Premium also has enhanced options for URL filtering and web category filtering, allowing for more fine tuned roles.

-Threat intelligence can be set to Alert, to notify you when this traffic occurs, but to allow it through.
-However, for this Zero Trust deployment, it should be set to Deny.
+Threat intelligence can be set to Alert to notify you when this traffic occurs, but to allow it through.
+However for this Zero Trust deployment, it should be set to Deny.

 ### Configure Azure Firewall Premium for Zero Trust